33. Central America Part 3 – 2013

 Mexico, Honduras and Guatemala:

 After a brief trip to the U.S. to regroup, we headed back to Central America for another seven weeks.
 During this part of the trip, we visited 10 exciting archaeological sites, and 9 magnificent Spanish colonial cities, as well as focused on Mayan culture.
-I will describe the highlights.
+We also had awesome beach time.

 Mexico

-The first week was at the Mayan Riviera an hour south of Cancun.
-It was a lovely small (26 room) resort in the jungle and right on the beach.
-I enjoyed sitting in the beach cabana, looking at the clear water and gentle waves.
+We spent the first week at the Mayan Riviera, in a small (26 room) jungle resort right on the beach.
+Lovely sitting in the beach cabana, looking at the clear water and gentle waves.
 I participated in yoga classes, walked the beach and swam.
 It was warm and sunny but pleasant.
-One evening we ate at the beach restaurant and saw the full moon reflection in the water.
+One evening we saw the full moon reflection in the water.
 It was a perfect place to begin another 7 week trip.

 Chichen Itza/Ek Balam, and Uxmal/Kabah are the most important Mayan sites.
 Most tourists come from Cancun or Merida (2 hour bus ride each way) and spend a few hours at these sites.
 We were lucky to be able to stay at the lodges adjoining each of these sites and therefore, we were able to start touring at 8am when they opened and beat most of the tour buses.
 We practically had the sites to ourselves and toured during the cooler part of the day.

 Chichen Itza is famous for its huge Mayan pyramid.
-The reality is so much more than the concept in this case.
-We walked for 3 hours in this large complex, which has many excavated temples and structures.
+This large complex, has many excavated temples and structures.

-The pyramid is from about 1000 CE to 1200 CE, but above are earlier structures with carvings of snakes, birds, people.
+However, the structures shown above with carvings of snakes, birds, people are from an earlier time.
 Some of the original color and stucco has remained.

 Near Chichen Itza is Ek Balam, which, although smaller, is no less impressive.

 Here, unlike Chichen Itza, we could climb the structures in order to see the fabulous carvings.
-However, climbing the pyramid was a bit scary because the steps are very narrow.
+Climbing the pyramid was a bit scary because the steps are very narrow.
 I saw some tourists come down the steps on their behind.
 I walked diagonally.

-But I am sure that you will agree that it was worth the steps to see these carvings at the top level.
+But it was worth the steps to see these carvings at the top level.

 Uxmal is older than Chichen (600-900 CE).
 The main pyramid is smaller with only 3 levels.
 There were a number of pyramids just partially excavated.
 We were able to climb some structures to get a better look at the carvings.